 Yushchenko’s actions can be explained partly by his reservations about Tymoshenko’s policies as prime minister.
 But in his last period in office, seeking to secure his western base in a forlorn campaign for a second term, Yushchenko pursued some populist issues of his own.
 It was perfectly legitimate for him to pursue the question of Stalin’s role in the Ukrainian famine of the early 1930s that killed millions (the order of magnitude as well as the precise motives remain disputed); to try to advance the cause of Ukrainian, long suppressed, as the national language; and perhaps also to push for some re-evaluation of the role of Ukrainian nationalist groups involved in the bloody events of the 1930s and 40s in western Ukraine (and pre-war Eastern Poland).
-But the way he went about it was divisive within Ukraine and at times damaged Ukraine’s interests internationally.
+But the way he went about it was divisive within Ukraine and at times damaged Ukraine’s interests ly.

 While Yushchenko may have done more to launch their feud, Tymoshenko responded in kind, at times cooperating with Yanukovych to frustrate the president.
 Her populism reached its apogee in her second stint as prime minister when her failure during 2009 to meet the terms of an International Monetary Fund bailout led to its suspension.
 Tymoshenko can certainly claim extenuating circumstances.
 Ukraine was in diabolical trouble as a result of the global financial crisis (its economy shrank by 15 per cent in 2009) and any leader in her place – particularly one with presidential ambitions – would have been desperate to get financial support and keep voters happy by maintaining unaffordable handouts.
 But during all this she sorely tested the patience of her Western partners and creditors.